 Did you know that Vieques has been a favorite stop for travelers to the Caribbean for thousands of years?
 Seriously … there is archaeological evidence.
 The skeletal remains of a 4000 year old man, El Hombre de Puerto Ferro, were found on Vieques in 1991, surrounded by large boulders.

 We recently took some time to explore the Capital District of Old San Juan.
-In addition to the Capital Building, there are a number of memorial plazas and sculptures, including a Holocaust Memorial, Fallen Soldier Memorial, Monument to Police killed in the line of duty, and quite a few more.
+In addition to the Capitol Building, there are a number of memorial plazas and sculptures, including a Holocaust Memorial, Fallen Soldier Memorial, Monument to Police killed in the line of duty, and quite a few more.
 We’ve driven through this area many times over the years without even knowing these things were there.
 Boy, were we surprised by all that we found!

 The Cuartel del Ballaja is now decked out in lights – the outside glows with different colored lights, luring you in to see the real show … a 3D projection mapping film called Puerto Rico, La Isla del Encanto.
 The film is projected onto the walls of the courtyard, creating an amazing show of light and sound.